 The final mechanism is what we call the Chomsky effect, or the process through which experts are disproportionally selected from a pool of people with an ideology that benefits special interest groups.
 The democratic legitimacy of this system is tied to the legitimacy of the appointment process itself and the amount of public vetting involved: if the President or Congressional members campaigned on the topic, the expert was questioned about his views during the appointment process and/or was specifically appointed to implement specific policies, then this would be the type of indirect democratic accountability referenced to above.
 The opposite happens, however, if experts are appointed without a clear mandate or much public scrutiny, or even worse if they advocate for a policy during the appointment process but implement another once confirmed.

 For all three mechanisms, the likelihood that special interests are successful is also tied to the institutional design of the system, which can facilitate or hinder this process.
 Capture is costly to the public—now forced to pay rents—and may lead to civil pushback.
 In order to overcome or prevent this, effective regulatory capture requires an investment by interest groups, who must spend money and other forms of political capital (e.g. mobilization of stakeholders, control over the media, engagement with academics, etc.) to promote their interests without raising awareness and/or enabling to such pushback.
 The amount that must be spent (or the cost of this “influence”) increases when the design of the regulatory system incorporates institutional counterweights that help enable pushback.
 Mechanisms vary per area and per jurisdiction, but in general one can stress the role of transparency rules (designed to promote public awareness and democratic accountability of regulatory initiatives) and the institutional capacity of the regulator (such as its ability to access independent resource sources and to maintain an independent and qualified civil servant body).
-The capture of transparent and accountable regulators is more costly because both processes enable opponents of interest groups to mobilize and counter their special influence.
+The capture of transparent and accountable regulators is costlier because both processes enable opponents of interest groups to mobilize and counter their special influence.
 The institutional capacity of the regulator also matters.
 A regulator that has independent funding sources and that can count on a well-resourced and well-compensated body of civil servants is more likely to resist interest group pressure than a weaker regulator.
 As we will discuss, most regulatory staff are paid less than they can receive in the private sector.
 This salary difference reduces regulators’ tenure and gives an enormous advantage to the regulated.
 Lawyers, economists, and accountants who join regulators early in their career will obtain inside knowledge as to the methods, priorities, and norms of the regulators—all akin to trade secrets—which they can bring to private-sector employers a few years later.
-Because this inside information is valuable, and is also a good selling point for clients, former high-quality regulators are in great demand and can earn high salaries if they revolve the door to the private sector—the likelihood increasing the higher the pay-differential between public/private positions.
+Because this inside information is valuable, and is also a good selling point for clients, former high-quality regulators are in great demand and can earn high salaries if they revolve the door to the private sector—the likelihood increasing the higher the pay-differential between the public and private positions.
 Structural deregulation, or “the systematic undermining of an agency’s ability to execute its statutory mandate” through practices such as “leaving agencies understaffed and without permanent leadership; marginalizing agency expertise; reallocating agency resources; occupying an agency with busywork; and damaging an agency’s reputation” can be an effective form of capture of a regulatory policy that is usually shielded from public scrutiny and accountability.